Skip to content

 Values are extracted from the Klimato database which contains data from peer-reviewed papers, conference proceedings, and open source databases.

-5. The Carbon emission of Fruit & Vegetables
+5. The Carbon Footprint of Fruits & Vegetables: Does Farming Method Matter?

 GHG Emission of fruit and vegetables

-2. Prioritizing fish that swim closer to the surface, such as pollock, herring, and mackerel is more environmentally friendly rather than deep-sea species like cod.
+2. Not all seafood is equal—prioritize fish that swim closer to the surface (like pollock, herring, and mackerel) instead of deep-sea species like cod.

 Sources